|A squawking girl squad of migraine-inducing proportions.|

-This is a calculated move on the part of the writers and producers.
+This is a calculated move on the part of the script editors and producers.

-A few years back, Lark really pushed the bully angle on the Real Housewives of Vancouver and got a backlash for it, which isn't necessarily a bad thing for a sensationalized reality TV show (the "there's no such thing as bad publicity" adage).
+A few years back, Lark went gung-ho with the bully angle on the Real Housewives of Vancouver and got a backlash for it, which isn't necessarily a bad thing for a sensationalized reality TV show (the "there's no such thing as bad publicity" adage).

 However, the show was canceled and it turns out bad publicity can in fact ruin a career, destroy a life, or bring down an empire, so perhaps this time around with the "body shaming" angle Lark is attempting a less obvious approach.